Calandra-a/Hand_Drawn_Maps_Monte-Carlo-Localization/README.md

 world3C2.launch
 world3C3.launch

+Robot model was sourced from https://github.com/richardw05/mybot_ws.git and the accompanying guide (http://moorerobots.com/blog/post/2) not oringal work except for plugin modifications to fit my applications

 differential drive robot model was sourced from https://github.com/richardw05/mybot_ws.git and the accomanying tutorial guide and was not my orginal design - Source: http://moorerobots.com/blog/post/2